M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_2.md

 To ensure fare integrity and prevent manipulation, the booking endpoint implements these security measures:

-1. **Server-side Fare Calculation**: All fares are recalculated on the server using the same slab-based distance pricing algorithm as the fare estimation endpoint
+1. **Server-side Fare Calculation**: All fares are recalculated on the server using Mapbox Directions API (replacing Google Distance Matrix) and the same slab-based distance pricing algorithm as the fare estimation endpoint
 2. **No Client-Side Fare Input**: The API never accepts fare values from the client, preventing price manipulation
 3. **Minimum Fare Enforcement**: The system automatically applies minimum fare rules to ensure fair pricing
 4. **Client Data Validation**: All input data is validated against strict schemas